XYOracleNetwork-v1/sdk-xyo-flutter/README.md

 A robust Flutter solution for mobile, cross-platform integration.
 This SDK was written from ground-up, in Flutter, to give developers another tool in integrating XYO in their mobile solution.

 Not only will this SDK make XYO apps better, but bring XYO functionality to existing apps.
 This SDK follows the updated paradigm of ble client/server thinking in bound witness operations.
+Please note that the archivist functionality is agnostic and customizable based on your needs for storing interactions.

 ## Install